ywamsendai/ywamsendai-docs/docs/staff/join.md

 ## Choosing a Ministry Location

 First, you will need to choose a location!
 You can find a list of YWAM locations on our [website](https://www.ywamjapan.org/).
-Please prayfully explore the different locations and ministries and get in touch with them about their application process.
+Please prayerfully explore the different locations and ministries and get in touch with them about their application process.

 You can find a general outline of what an onboarding process can look like [here](onboarding.md).